 Export¶

 While Tables are designed to be used directly in model training, one might want to export the modified data into a common format such as CSV or COCO, or to a custom format.
-This can be achieved by using the built-in exporters in the CLI and Python API, the 3lc-tools package or custom iteration.
+This can be achieved by using the built-in exporters in the CLI and Python API, or by custom iteration.

 Built-in exporters¶

-Built-in exporters can be used through the Python API or CLI, and currently CSV, COCO and JSON are supported output formats.
+Built-in exporters can be used through the Python API or CLI, and currently CSV, COCO, YOLO and JSON are supported output formats.

 To export a 3LC Table, you can use the table.export() method from the tlc package to export.